Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 Nexcess has many great features, including auto-scaling, PCI compliance, SEO tools, and a great deal of development tools for complete flexibility and customization.

-However, as an example, if you choose WordPress as your platform, pricing starts at $19 per month for one site with 7 plan options.
-The most expensive option is the Enterprise plan at $999.00 per month and includes up to 250 sites, 800 GB of storage, 10 terabytes of bandwidth, 30-day backups, and unlimited email accounts.
+If you go with WordPress as your platform, pricing starts at $9.50 per month for one site.
+There are seven other plan options, up to the Enterprise plan at $499.50 per month and includes up to 250 sites, 800 GB of storage, 10 terabytes of bandwidth, 30-day backups, and unlimited email accounts.

 WooCommerce has similar pricing to WordPress, but Magento starts at $49 per month for cloud hosting.